bweatherson/iribook/02s-questions.md

 - B is wondering ...
 - C wants D to tell him ...

+Mixing and matching the sentence fragments from the last two lists produces nine different sentences.
+Some examples of these are

+- C wants D to tell him how to climb Ben Nevis.
+- A doesn't know what do do.
+- B is wondering whether the visit Venice.

 The philosophical work on these kinds of sentences has been almost exclusively focussed on just one of the nine sentences I just described: the one combining a knowledge verb with a 'how to' question.
-I suspect that what to say about 'know how' reports is going to have a lot in common with what to say about 'wondering when' reports.
+I suspect this is a mistake; what to say about 'know how' reports is going to have a lot in common with what to say about 'wondering when' reports.
 (Here I'm agreeing with @Stanley2011, though I'm about to disagree with him on a related point.)

 There is a puzzle about why, in English, we cannot use these questions to complete sentences like